thakira-dz/3as-terminology/README.md

  <a href="https://conventionalcommits.org"><img src="https://img.shields.io/badge/Conventional%20Commits-1.0.0-blue?style=for-the-badge&logo=conventionalcommits&logoColor=white&labelColor=363a4f&color=f38ba8"></a>
 </p>

-Welcome to a fun, effective, and organized way to study History and Geography terminology using the **spaced repetition** method!
+Welcome to a fun, effective, and organized way to study History and Geography terminology!

 This project is perfect for Algerian third-year secondary students looking to **boost their memory** and **study smarter, not harder**.

----

-## ✨ Why This Exists

-The idea came to me during my final year of high school.
-I discovered [Anki](https://apps.ankiweb.net/), an awesome flashcard app based on **spaced repetition**, and thought:
-**Why not apply this to our History and Geo terminology?**

-After successfully using it myself, I decided to make the list available in digital format for everyone.

-> Found a mistake or want to contribute?
-Feel free to [open a Pull Request](https://github.com/Mouadhbendjedidi/hisgeo-Terminology/pulls).
-> We count on you, programmers! 😆

 ---